ohueter/autokbisw/README.md

 2. Re-grant the required privileges to the service by removing and re-adding the executable under `System Preferences > Security & Privacy > Privacy > Input Monitoring`.
 The path to add should either be `/usr/local/bin/autokbisw` (on Intel Macs) or `/opt/homebrew/opt/autokbisw/bin/autokbisw` (on Apple M1 Macs).

 _Note: autokbisw is not compatible with [Karabiner Elements](https://karabiner-elements.pqrs.org/), since it proxies keyboard events.
 That makes karabiner appear as the system input device, and autokbisw can't detect the original input device.
-However, you can manually configure Karabiner to switch keyboard layouts based on device ID and other variables -- see [this issue](https://github.com/pqrs-org/Karabiner-Elements/issues/2230#issuecomment-2043513996)._
+However, you can also manually configure Karabiner to switch keyboard layouts based on device ID and other variables -- see [this GH answer](https://github.com/pqrs-org/Karabiner-Elements/issues/2230#issuecomment-2043513996)._

 ## Usage instructions